ZacLanghorne/Songs-Lyrics-Analysis/README.md

 # Songs-Lyrics-Analysis
- A breif analysis of song lyrics from top artists in the last decade.
+ A brief analysis of song lyrics from top artists in the last decade.

+ Scraped using Beautiful Soup.